 ERC ForCry

-Marine sediments offer the potential to recover high spatial and temporal resolution records of modern and past ocean pH and hence CO2 levels at these times.
-However, to date, the generation of these data is limited by intensive analytical methods that restrict their high-throughput application and the need to analyse many samples that limit their applicability.
+Marine sediments offer the possibility of recovering high spatial and temporal resolution records of modern and past ocean pH, and hence of CO2 levels at these times.
+However, to date, the generation of these data is limited by intensive analysis methods that restrict their high-throughput application, and the need to analyse many samples that limit their applicability.

 Improvements are needed to answer the fundamental questions:

-1. "What controls spatial changes in ocean carbon flux dominating natural climate variability?
+- "What controls spatial changes in ocean carbon flux dominating natural climate variability?"

-The ForCry project will achieve optimal sensitivity of the laser ablation methodology by freezing tiny samples in an ice 'puck'.
-This will allow analyses to be carried out with samples about 10 times smaller than conventional methods while maintaining good accuracy.
-ForCry will explore multiple facets of Earth System science by extending the use of laser ablation methodology to new fossil records, as well as mapping ocean pH change in all four dimensions (spatial and temporal).
+The ForCry project will achieve optimum sensitivity of laser ablation methodology by freezing tiny samples in an ice 'puck'.
+This will enable analyses to be carried out on samples that are around 10 times smaller than conventional methods, while maintaining good precision.
+ForCry will explore multiple facets of Earth System science by extending the use of laser ablation methodology to new fossil archives, as well as mapping ocean pH change in all four dimensions (spatial and temporal).

-Changing CO2 levels will be used to examine the state dependency of climate sensitivity in warm periods of the geological past.
+Changes in CO2 content will be used to examine the dependence of climate sensitivity on warmer periods of the geological past.
 ForCry will examine the role of the ocean in fixing and/or regulating past, present and future CO2 at unprecedented resolution.

 2022-2027: ForCry (ERC)